hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

     * A programming dialect that has the syntax structure of Python or Ruby
         * If one wants to write Ruby/Python/whatever, s/he better use Ruby/Python.
 This would provide no benefit for Red, and most people working on or waiting for Red do so precisely because they appreciate Red is not like Python or Ruby.
         * Since it is said that Red is the first "Full Stack Language", it would be good to at least give incentives to students who learnt Ruby/Python in school to learn Red once they finish their curriculum.
-        * "If you can do Ruby/Python, you can do Red even better!", "REDder & Hotter than Ruby ever wish to be!"
     * Having a Web-App library/framework that is similar to Rails/Django
         * In the sense of capable-enough solution, it will only take a "moderately finished" Red and some time before it will start happening (more accessible to general [coder] population)
         * But it will of course look different and I'd bet it will be more simple (less noise in the templates/code/routing etc.)